Dos & Don'ts of Plasmid Purification

 Don’t: Ignore the Lysis Time

-Some people may think that longer is better when it comes to lysis steps, assuming it’s best to not leave any DNA behind.
-However, chemical lysis of E. coli can only go so far to create a clarified lysate.
-More culture leads to more debris, but potentially no additional lysis or plasmid release.
+Some people may think that longer is better when it comes to lysis, assuming it’s best to not leave any DNA behind.
+However, alkaline lysis of E. coli can only go so far to create a clear lysate.
+More culture leads to more debris, but potentially no additional lysis or plasmid release if too little lysis buffer is used.
 Additionally, different strains of E. coli vary in their susceptibility to alkaline lysis.
-Most importantly, overly long lysis times potentially lead to degradation of plasmid DNA, resulting in poor quality preps.
+Most importantly, overly long lysis times potentially lead to denatured of plasmid DNA, resulting in poor quality preps.

 Do: Completely Neutralize Lysates